cozodb/cozo/cozo-lib-nodejs/README.md

     /**
      * Import several relations from a backup.
 The relations must already exist in the database.
      *
+     * Note that triggers are _not_ run for the relations, if any exists.
+     * If you need to activate triggers, use queries with parameters.
+     *
      * @param path: path to the backup file.
      * @param rels: the relations to import.